-Being fulltime Cape Cod residents and innkeepers, we try to keep abreast of all things local.
+Being fulltime Cape Cod residents, we try to keep abreast of all things local.
 But sometimes new finds come in strange ways.
 To wit, while at a doctor’s appointment recently the chitchat turned to local restaurants with a summer vibe.
 As we idled past the usual fare… Baxter’s Boathouse, the Hyannis Yacht Club, Tugboats…a new name piqued my curiosity: The Islander at Crosby Boat Yard.
 Not being familiar with this restaurant or its location, naturally we had to give it a whirl at the first possible opportunity, which happened to be the day after my doctor’s appointment.
 We don’t like to let any grass grow under our feet, as the saying goes.

 Armed with my trusty atlas, we navigated our way over to Osterville and pulled into Crosby’s.
 It was a warm and humid day, not full of this year’s ubiquitous sunshine, but not raining either.
 Born at the former Keeper’s location, the Islander turned out to be quite a find.
 The atmosphere and menu can best be described as Florida Keys meets Caribbean spice.
 Small, but colorful, the dining tables are arranged to take best advantage of the view out to the boats at the marina, and in the evening the setting sun.
 A large bar area dominates the cozy dining room, with an interesting array of summer drinks, especially martinis.
 And as Rich experienced, the pour is generous.